 Or … my daughter (she of the above reference) … announcing upon said graduation (pride!) that to begin her first job (congrats!) she would be driving cross country (what?) … to Utah (ummmmmmm) … alone (whaaaaaat???) … and … not to worry .. because everything will be fine…

 (End note: in the end, she did not.
-Due to sheer logistics, not parental pleas.
+Only due to sheer logistics, not parental pleas.
 Naturally.)

 Sigh.
-Remember when we thought baby colic and constipation was a thing? (*slaps forehead)
+Remember when we thought baby colic and constipation were a thing?

 A very wise friend once declared “Little kids, little problems.”

-And parents already know: life’s pretty amazing dodging that thing.
+Parents already know: life is pretty damn amazing (and hilarious and heartbreaking and unmatched) dodging that damn thing.